All Episodes

 And Mr. Ajit Pai said, well, yeah, that's the same question.

-I'll tell you what the answer.
+I'll tell you what they have.

 That's how you get everybody supporting the study, the concept of the study.